nathanwang0114/cse15l-lab-reports/wk1-lab-report.md

 ![image](bash-setup-mac.png)

 After opening the git bash terminal, type the command below in the terminal to use ssh.

-'ssh cs15lwi23zzz@ieng6.ucsd.edu' * *'zzz' should be replaced by the 3 letters that are unique for each CSE15L student and in the terminal you enter the command after the "$" sign* *
+`ssh cs15lwi23zzz@ieng6.ucsd.edu` * *'zzz' should be replaced by the 3 letters that are unique for each CSE15L student and in the terminal you enter the command after the "$" sign* *